aboglioli/koder/README.md

 - tags: `tags: [GraphQL, NodeJS]`.
 - collection: `collection: Amazing adventure`.

-Only `title` is required.

 `collection` is a special field.
 All posts with the same collection name (string) are going to be grouped and a content table generated to navigate between those posts.
+[An Adventure in Go](https://koder.dev/an-adventure-in-go/01) shows how it works.